shaundonmoyer/Final_Project/FracFocus.md

 ### Installing and Downloading R and Rstudio

-This next paragraph will expain where and how to download and install R and RStudo.
+To get started with this project you will need to download and install R and Rstudio.
+R is a free open source programming language and Rstudio is the integrated environment that allows code to be written and executed.
+To download and install the latest version of R and Rstudio for your operating system click here.

-### Obtaining SSMS(SQL Server Management Studio)
+### Obtaining SSMS (SQL Server Management Studio)

 SSMS is an integrated environment for managing any SQL infrastructure.
 SSMS provides tools to configure, monitor and produce/host instances of an SQL server and databases.
 To download SSMS, click [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)